COVID-19 Health & Safety

 FAQs for Faculty and Staff

-Given that students attending on campus classes are required to be fully vaccinated, will the college require proof of vaccination in the winter quarter?
+Given that students attending on-campus classes must be fully vaccinated, will the college require proof of vaccination in the current or coming quarter?

 Will I be required to check a student’s vaccination status as the instructor in a classroom?

-Will faculty be required to remove students from class if they fail to wear a mask?
+Will faculty be required to remove students from class if they fail to wear masks?

-What personal protective equipment will be available on campus?
+What personal protective equipment is available on campus?

-Will there be regular or random COVID-19 testing of students, faculty and staff?
+Will regular or random COVID-19 testing of students, faculty, and staff?

-If I am scheduled to teach fully face to face or hybrid, and decide I don’t want to teach on campus, will I lose my assignment?
+If I am scheduled to teach entirely face-to-face or hybrid and decide I don’t want to teach on campus, will I lose my assignment?

-Will community members be allowed on campus in the winter quarter?
+Will community members be allowed on campus this quarter?